 Conference Theme: Progress in an Uncertain World

 74 years have passed since the United Nations was founded in San Francisco.
-In that time the number of countries in the world have doubled, global population has tripled, and global markets and the internet have completely transformed ordinary life and the very nature of international relations.
+In that time the number of countries in the world have doubled, global population multi assets trading platform has tripled, and global markets and the internet have completely transformed ordinary life and the very nature of international relations.

 Despite these profound changes the United Nations, and the international community, have had unprecedented successes.
 Conflicts are rarer and loss of life lower than at any time in history, as the UN has effectively brought dictators to justice and counselled non-proliferation.
 The WTO has created a free trade framework which has helped millions worldwide rise out of poverty.
 The Universal Declaration of Human Rights has secured legal protection and dignity for many who would otherwise go unprotected.
 The Millennium Development Goals mark a new commitment to serious reform and progress in the interests of the most vulnerable in the global community.

 Yet to many the progress achieved, and hopes for greater advancement in the future, now face a period of existential crisis.
 Nationalism is on the rise in every corner of the globe, as citizens hit back at what they see as the cost of globalisation to their communities.
 Powerful world players engage in jingoistic rhetoric, destabilising the global order with a single tweet.
 At a time when issues like climate change and migration need collaborative solutions too many nations are turning their backs on the world, in disturbing parallels with the 1930s.